 2. Underestimating the value of your time: You may, in theory, be capable of laying new bathroom tile.
 But between your job demands and the kids’ soccer games, can you really finish the project in a few weeks, or will it stretch over months?
 Your time may be worth the cost of a pro.

 3. Equating dollars spent with value: Good design is critical, especially in kitchen and bath remodels.
 A $60K kitchen designed by a pro to mesh well with a house will bring a better return than a $60K kitchen that bungles traffic flow and clashes with the style of adjoining areas.
 When you’re going down to the studs, get an architect or interior designer involved.

-4. Neglecting details: The biggest complaints we hear when we’re showing a remodel comes when homeowners have left things half done.
+4. Neglecting details: Leaving things undone.
 It doesn’t just fail to add value, it actually subtracts value.